-As a result of recent changes to our National Security Strategy after fighting two wars, the Department of Defense is asked to reduce funding for its military force, operations and sustainment.
-This will impact Fort Riley.
+Our National Security Strategy after fighting two wars was to reduce funding for its military force, operations and sustainment.
+The Trump administration, however, is asking Congress to increase the nation’s military budget.
 Consequently, the State of Kansas and our local leaders must demonstrate to key national military decision-makers our continued commitment and effort in working collaboratively.
-By doing so, we can increase the operational effectiveness and efficiencies needed in order to insure Fort Riley remains a premier installation.
+By doing so, we can increase the operational effectiveness and efficiencies needed in order to ensure Fort Riley remains a premier installation.
 We must be innovative, willing to work together, share resources, and recognize our civic duty to help currently-serving soldiers and their families become part of our community, as well as assisting all veterans in the transition to civilian life.